suma956/WeatherApp/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 # Acknowledgments
-This project was done by "Ganta Suma Sri" during Fornt End Developer Programe at "Smart Internz".
+This project was done by "Ganta Suma Sri" during Front End Developer Programe at "Smart Internz".
 Special thanks to "Ganta Kalyan" for his valuable contributions to this project.